symbooglix/boogie-runner/README.md

 # Boogie Runner

-This is a python script and framework for running various Boogie tools on a set of boogie programs.
+This is a framework for running various Boogie tools on a set of boogie programs.
 Supported tools ("runners") include

 * [Boogie](https://boogie.codeplex.com/)
 * [Boogaloo](https://bitbucket.org/nadiapolikarpova/boogaloo/wiki/Home)